Firmsconsulting

 Meet Diane in Sales

 What you are known for within the office can be flattering or unflattering and intentional or unintentional.
-For example Diane may think of herself as the upcoming sales star, but the perception around the office is that she tries too hard in sales meetings and flirts with customers.
+For example Diane may think of herself as an upcoming sales star, but the perception around the office is that she tries too hard in sales meetings and flirts with customers.

 Meet Preston In Health Care